home-assistant/home-assistant.io/source/_components/wunderlist.markdown

 ha_release:
 ---

-The `Wunderlist` component allows you to create tasks in [Wunderlist](https://www.wunderlist.com) from Home Assistant.
+The `wunderlist` component allows you to create tasks in [Wunderlist](https://www.wunderlist.com) from Home Assistant.
 You can use this if you want Home Assistant to send you a task that you should not forget, e.g., Congratulate Dani.

 ## {% linkable_title Setup %}